klaryon/Front_end_Cibernarium_JavascriptBasic/README.md

-# Javascript Basic - FrontEnd - IT Academy
+## Javascript Basic - FrontEnd - IT Academy

+This repository contains different Basic Javascript exercises described below.
+Part of IT Academy FrontEnd itinerary.

+## 8 JS Basic exercises

-This repository contains 8 different exercises using basic Javascript.
+This file contains 8 different exercises using basic Javascript.

 Objectives: learn and practice how to create variables, math operations, conditionals, loops, arrays and functions.